 In addition to being bad for your health, tobacco dries out the mouth and increases your risk of gum disease, tooth decay, and oral cancer.5 This is true for every type of tobacco, including cigarettes, pipes, cigars, and chewing tobacco.6

 Get regular dental checkups

-Be sure to schedule your twice-yearly checkups and cleanings.
-It’s good for your dental health and a great way to get answers to any questions you may have.
+Be sure to schedule dental services like your twice-yearly checkups and cleanings.
+It's good for your dental health and a great way to get answers to any questions you may have.

-Remember, even as we age, dental care remains important.
+Remember, dental care for seniors remains important.
 Age and medication make you more likely to develop dry mouth, which can cause minor problems like bad breath, as well as more serious issues like tooth decay.

-Try these simple tips to become more comfortable and maintain your oral health.
+Try these simple tips to relieve your dry mouth and maintain your oral health.